WangHaiYang874/NYU-NLP-final-project-2022-team-20/README.md

 - [ ] first layer models: these are the binary classifiers for pseudo-cognitive functions
 - [ ] second layer model: this the the neural network taking input from previous layer to predict personality.
 (Haiyang)
 - [ ] evaluation
-- [ ] writing the paper
+- [ ] writing the paper Jiajie Zou
-    - [ ] draw graphs
+    - [ ] draw graphs Jiajie Zou
 - [ ] reading some relevant psychological papers for ideas, perhaps?
+Jiajie Zou